Ashjha75/MyDocs/src/content/docs/java/exception-handling/0-base.md

 ### 4. What happens if an exception is **not caught** in a method?

 If an exception is not caught in a method, it propagates up the call stack to the calling method.
 This continues until either a handler is found or it reaches the main method.
 If uncaught in main, the JVM's default exception handler prints the stack trace and terminates the program abnormally.
-For checked exceptions, you must declare them using throws in the method signature.[^5][^1]
+For checked exceptions, you must declare them using throws in the method signature.

 ```java
 public void method1() {